 Preserving the credit union tax exemption continues to be our top priority.
-Because of NAFCU's persistent advocacy, on December 20, 2017, Congress passed the "Tax Cuts and Jobs Act" (the Act).
-On December 22, President Trump officially signed it into law.
-This landmark piece of legislation keeps the credit union tax exemption fully intact and it is a testament to the value and strength of credit unions.
-But we remain focused on fighting any future attempts to tax credit unions, because our country can not afford the negative impacts of slashing and burning the credit union tax exemption.
+Congress passed the "Tax Cuts and Jobs Act" on December 20, 2017, and President Trump officially signed it into law on December 22.
+Thanks to NAFCU's persistent advocacy, this monumental piece of legislation keeps the credit union tax exemption fully intact.
+This is a testament to the value and strength of credit unions.
+Nonetheless, we remain focused on fighting any future attempts to tax credit unions because our country cannot afford the negative impacts of slashing and burning the credit union tax exemption.

-- Credit unions would lose their identity: By losing the not-for-profit, cooperative structure, credit unions would be forced to focus on increasing profits instead of their member-owners
+- Credit unions would lose their identity: By losing their not-for-profit, cooperative structure, credit unions would be forced to focus on increasing profits instead of their member-owners;

-- Rates and fees: If the tax exemption is repealed, it would adversely impact savings, borrowing rates and increase fees for millions of Americans
+- Worse rates and higher fees: If the tax exemption is repealed, it would adversely impact savings, increase borrowing rates and raise fees for millions of Americans;

-- Capital: Further limitations on the ability to raise capital potentially impacts safety and soundness
+- Less access to capital: Further limitations on the ability to raise capital potentially impacts safety and soundness; and

 - Erosion of the volunteer base: If credit unions become "more like banks," the self-help, volunteer characteristic of credit unions, and the community as a whole, would become less distinct.

 Taxing credit unions would also result in undesirable outcomes for the economy at large.
 According to this 2017 NAFCU-commissioned independent study, these negative impacts would include:

 - A $142 billion reduction in GDP and $38 billion less income tax revenue for the federal government over the next 10 years;

 - Nearly 900,000 jobs lost over the course of the next decade; and